101-Ways/serverless-workshop/2_React/README.md

 npm run sls -- deploy
 ```

-😅: If you getting an error with your AWS keys please make sure you have your aws credentials setup!
+😅: If you get an error from AWS please make sure you have your aws credentials setup and correct permissions!
 Click [here](http://bit.ly/aws-creds-setup) for more information on how to configure or visit http://bit.ly/aws-creds-setup.

-If you did not get an error, you should now be able to access your app at the following url:
+No errors `===` **SUCCESS**.
+You should now be able to access your app at the following url:

 `http://<YOUR DESIRED BUCKET NAME>.s3-website-eu-west-1.amazonaws.com`